On Jiang's wavefront sets conjecture for representations in local Arthur packets: Dimension identities for nilpotent orbits

 \subsection{Character expansions}

 In this section, we take the character expansions of both sides of \eqref{distribution identity}.
-For the left hand side, as in \cite{HC78} for connected groups, we take the character expansions of characters at the center points $\pm Id$.
-For the right hand side, as in \cite{Clo87} for disconnected groups, we take the character expansion of the twisted characters at $\theta_{\widehat{\mathrm{G}}_i'}$ (see \eqref{thetaGn}), $i=1,2$, or at $\theta_{\widehat{\RG}_{1}'}$ (see \eqref{thetaGn}) when $\RG_{1}'={\Sp}_{2n_1}$.
-We discuss the details by cases.
+The left hand side {is expanded at the identity, and } the right hand side {is expanded at the twisted points } $\theta_{\widehat{\mathrm{G}}_i'} = 1 \rtimes \wt{\theta}(N_i)$ (see \eqref{thetaGn}), $i=1,2$.
+Then we have the following equality: